Jihane1992/Projet_WebServices/README.md

     ### 2 JPA
     ### 3 Lombok

-In this zip,there are 3 minis projects: service rest, service soap and client
+In this repository,there are 3 minis projects: service rest, service soap and client

 #Requirement